00 / Start HereAssetPacks

-Learn the value model first: Bitcode measures technical source into Source Shares, then lets Terminal users read and operate the market path.
+Learn the value model first: Bitcode measures technical source into AssetPacks, BTD scalar volume and rights, and BTC-settled delivery.

-This guide is for first-time readers who read the simple model before using Terminal: source supply comes in, demand is measured, fit and proofs decide what can move, and settlement makes attribution readable.
+This guide is for first-time readers who read the simple model before using the product routes: source supply comes in, demand is measured, fit and proofs decide what can move, and settlement makes attribution readable.

 After reading

-You can describe a Source Share, identify what gets measured, and understand why proof-backed settlement matters.
+You can describe an AssetPack, identify what gets measured, and understand why proof-backed BTC settlement and BTD rights matter.

 Why this matters

-The share is only credible when the source, demand, proof, and settlement can be reread together.
+An AssetPack is only credible when source posture, demand measurement, proof, BTD volume/rights, and BTC settlement can be reread together without leaking unpaid source.

 Packs